 How did the support from Hubup and the implementation of Unicore go?

 Honestly, it went very well!
 Communication was consistently excellent.
 The implementation was straightforward and smooth.
-Since it’s a lightweight and easy-to-install system, it even slightly frustrated our workshop because there wasn’t much technical work required for the installation.
-Whether during the project phase, follow-up, or when I encounter an issue, I always receive a quick response, and we also see rapid improvements in the system.
+Since it’s an easy-to-install system, it even slightly frustrated our workshop because there wasn’t much technical work required for the installation.

 Did you install the routers yourselves, can you confirm?

-Yes, in La Roche-sur-Yon, we decided to install all the systems ourselves, drawing on our experience.
-While outsourcing to a service provider might seem like a time-saver, it can become complicated when a problem arises or when an intervention is needed in case of a breakdown, which can end up costing us more time.
 We preferred to handle the installation ourselves to better understand and quickly identify any potential issues.
 In a month and a half, we equipped 55 vehicles, including the ticketing system, which took a bit more time to install.